Royalty Reporting Software for Licensed Sports & Apparel Brands.

 Live in days.
 Royalty calculations recompute in seconds, not overnight.
 Monthly close cycles drop from 7 days to 2 — without cutting review depth.

-SOX-defensible by design.
-Every calculation has an immutable audit trail and a recompute history.
-Stale-master drift surfaces the moment a rate changes — the licensor audit becomes a query against the trail, not a fire drill.
+Audit-defensible by design.
+Every calculation has an immutable audit trail and a recompute history — SOX-aligned controls at every step.
+Stale-master drift surfaces the moment a rate changes, so the licensor audit becomes a query against the trail, not a fire drill.

 Right-sized